Concrete number

 A concrete number or numerus numeratus is a number associated with the things being counted, in contrast to an abstract number or numerus numerans which is a number as a single entity.
 For example, "five apples" and "half of a pie" are concrete numbers, while "five" and "one half" are abstract numbers.
-In mathematics the term "number" is usually taken to mean an abstract number.
+In mathematics, the term "number" is usually taken to mean an abstract number.

 A denominate number is a type of concrete number with a unit of measure attached with it.
 For example, "5 inches" is a denominate number because it has the unit inches after it.
+A denominate number can correspond to the value of a physical quantity, such as length.

 History

 Mathematicians in ancient Greece were primarily interested in abstract numbers, while writers of instructional books for practical use were not concerned with such distinctions, so the terminology distinguishing the two types of number was slow to appear.
 In the 16th century, textbooks began to make the distinction.
 This has appeared with increasing frequency until modern times.